 This time last year seemed to herald a landmark period in establishing AI governance regimes around the world.
 After ChatGPT and other AI tools burst onto the scene, U.S. policymakers issued new executive orders, hosted hearings and high-profile learning sessions, and developed new frameworks and standards to support the safe and secure development of AI.
 Elsewhere, the European Union worked to finalize its AI Act, and China announced its Global AI Governance Initiative.
 One year later, where do the promises and commitments to govern AI stand?

-Join us on November 14, as we look back on the last year of global AI governance efforts and evaluate what progress has been made, what work remains to be done, and what the actions of global partners and competitors alike mean for U.S. strategy going forward.
-CSET Associate Director of Analysis Owen J. Daniels will moderate a conversation with CSET researchers Mia Hoffmann, Mina Narayanan, and Cole McFaul as we survey governance developments around the world over the past year.
-The moderated discussion will be followed by audience Q&A.
+On November 14, we looked back on the past year of global AI governance efforts, evaluating the progress made, the work still to be done, and the implications of actions by global partners and competitors for U.S. strategy moving forward.
+CSET Associate Director of Analysis Owen J. Daniels moderated a conversation with CSET researchers Mia Hoffmann, Mina Narayanan, and Cole McFaul, as they surveyed governance developments from around the world.
+The moderated discussion was followed by an audience Q&A.

 Participants